Wiener Zeitung, generative AI, LLM, RAG, media, coding

-generative AI, ESG reports, coding
+ESG reports, generative AI, LLM, RAG, coding

 As one of the main organizers of the AIM Hackathon "Sustainability meets LLMs" I had the privilege of working alongside an incredible team to create an event focused on impactful AI solutions.
 We challenged participants to design custom Retrieval-Augmented Generation (RAG) architectures that could utilize real-world ESG and sustainability reports to tackle pressing challenges.
 The teams came up with impressive solutions, including tools for detecting greenwashing in corporate reports and benchmarking company compliance with EU Green Deal goals.
 It was inspiring to see so much creativity and commitment to sustainability in action.

-SOTA deep learning, PyTorch, bioinformatics, master thesis
+deep learning, mRNA, bioinformatics, master thesis, PyTorch

 NLP, embeddings, t-SNE, interactive visualization, D3